I'm Kelsey (she/her), and I am a software engineer.

 Here are a few of my favorite teaching stints:

 - I spent three years teaching middle school girls and non-binary students how to program.
 Learn more about MIT CodeIt.

-- I taught a workshop at a hackathon for women and non-binary people.
-Check out my intro to web development workshop guide and let me know what you think!
+- I taught workshops at a hackathon for women and non-binary people.
+Check out my intro to web development and intro to Python workshop guides and let me know what you think!